-The Hardwick Law firm Project Finance Practice Group attorneys offer a high-level of expertise in preparing financing plans and presenting them to various commissions.
+The Hardwick Law Firm's Project Finance Practice Group of attorneys offer a high-level of expertise in preparing financing plans and presenting them to various commissions.
 In this capacity, our attorneys prepare redevelopment agreements, present value calculations, economic impact analyses, and ordinances needed to secure project approvals.
-We strive to identify and obtain all available project incentives and deferments so once implemented, the ongoing economic viability of a project is ensured.
+We strive to identify and obtain all available project incentives and deferments, which will ensure the ongoing economic viability of a project.

-Because we understand that with receiving governmental development assistance comes the obligation to adhere to various governmental mandates, we routinely advise our clients on issues related to the federal Davis-Bacon Act requirements, and minority business enterprise (MBE) and women business enterprise (WBE) participation.
-Itself a certified MBE, the Hardwick Law Firm has immediate, personal experience understanding the complexities of MBE/WBE formation and requirements.
+Because we understand that receiving governmental development assistance comes with the obligation to adhere to various governmental mandates, we routinely advise our clients on issues related to the federal Davis-Bacon Act requirements, and minority business enterprise (MBE) and women business enterprise (WBE) participation.
+As a certified MBE itself, the Hardwick Law Firm has immediate, personal experience understanding the complexities of MBE/WBE formation and requirements.

 Our Firm also skillfully utilizes various types of taxing and incentive mechanisms to help fill gaps in project financing.
 These include:

 Tax and incentive tools require the negotiation and drafting of sophisticated agreements to implement, guide, and monitor compliance with the public-private partnership.
 For many years, we have taken the lead on negotiating and drafting such agreements on behalf of both private sector and governmental clients.

 The well-developed expertise of our Project Finance Practice Group is demonstrated by the following sample of representative transactions: